Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Experiments

-We further evaluate the efficacy of SuRGe on Kitti2012, Kitti2015, Middlebury, PIRM, OST300, and MANGA109.
-We compare the performance of SuRGe in terms of PSNR and SSIM in Table \ref{tab:quant_eval2} against ten notable contenders viz.
-SRCNN, DBPN-RES-MR64-3, ESRGAN+ \cite{rakotonirina2020esrgan+}, SAN, RankSRGAN \cite{Zhang_2019_ranksrgan}, NAFSSR-L \cite{chu2022nafssr}, SwinIR+, SwinFIR, HAT \cite{chen2205hat-l}, and HAT-L. We see from Table \ref{tab:quant_eval2} that SuRGe achieves better PSNR and SSIM on all six datasets.
+We further evaluate the efficacy of SuRGe on Kitti2012, Kitti2015, Middlebury, PIRM, OST300, and MANGA109, a set of modern super-resolution benchmarks that focus on a high level of detailing, color, and contrast.
+We compare the performance of SuRGe in terms of PSNR and SSIM in Table \ref{tab:quant_eval2} against 17 notable contenders, viz.
+SRCNN, DBPN-RES-MR64-3, ESRGAN+ \cite{rakotonirina2020esrgan+}, SAN, RankSRGAN \cite{Zhang_2019_ranksrgan}, NAFSSR-L \cite{chu2022nafssr}, SwinIR+, SwinFIR, HAT and HAT-L \cite{chen2205hat-l}, DRCT and DRCT-L \cite{hsu2024drct}, HMA \cite{chu2024hmanet}, Hi-IR-L \cite{li2024hiirl}, CPAT+ \cite{tran2024cpat}, MAIR and MAIR+ \cite{li2024mair}.
+We see from Table \ref{tab:quant_eval2} that SuRGe achieves better PSNR and SSIM on all six datasets.
+Specifically, for PSNR, the proposed SuRGe shows a commendable 17.59\% improvement on average.
 This establishes the power of SuRGe in consistently generating better quality SR outputs.